-What Is the Premium Tax Credit for Health Insurance?
+What Is a Premium Tax Credit for Health Insurance?

-What Is the Premium Tax Credit for Health Insurance?
+What Is a Premium Tax Credit for Health Insurance?

-What Is the Premium Tax Credit for Health Insurance?
+What Is a Premium Tax Credit for Health Insurance?

 A premium tax credit is a form of financial assistance.
 It helps with the cost of buying health insurance.
 Before you enroll in a new plan, check to see if you qualify for a tax credit.